grinnell-cs/csc151-images/_eboards/eboard20-3.md

 > Your tests should look at something a bit more complex ("edgy") in the input, such as empty lists or singleton lists.

+Should the tests succeed?

+> Yes, that's the point of testing.
+If they don't succeed, either (a) you wrote a bad test or (b) your code is wrong.

+> When tests succeed, they generate no output.
+Yay!

 ### SoLA 2